Pop Culture Madness!

 Dignity in Dying, a euthanasia society, was founded in 1935.

-Dr. Carl Weiss, a physician, shot and killed Louisiana senator Huey Long in 1935.
-Long's bodyguards immediately returned fire, shooting Weiss 62 times.
+Dr. Carl Weiss, a physician, shot and killed Louisiana Senator Huey Long in 1935.
+Long’s bodyguards immediately returned fire, shooting Weiss 62 times.

-William Haines (1900-1973), who quit acting in 1935 when his studio employer, MGM, tried to pressure him into ending his relationship with his male partner and entering into a "lavender marriage" to hide his homosexuality.
+William Haines (1900-1973), quit acting in 1935 when his studio employer, MGM, tried to pressure him into ending his relationship with his male partner and entering into a “lavender marriage” to hide his homosexuality.
 Instead, the two started a successful interior design business, often for Hollywood Stars.

 Firsts and the Biggest Christmas Gifts